WasabiAiR/stow/README.md

 ## Concepts

-The concepts of Stow are modelled around the most popular object storage services, and are made up of three main objects:
+The concepts of Stow are modeled around the most popular object storage services, and are made up of three main objects:

 * `Location` - a place where many `Container` objects are stored
 * `Container` - a named group of `Item` objects